oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/architecture/bff-aggregation-service.md

 * Microservices are not exposed to the front-ends directly, all traffic is proxied through the BFF
 * Requests to microservices and their responses can be augmented by the BFF

-## Using the GoCloudNative.BFF as an authenticated request aggregator
+## Using the OidcProxy.Net as an authenticated request aggregator

-The GoCloudNative.BFF can be used as a request aggregator.
-This is demonstrated in the [demos](https://github.com/thecloudnativewebapp/GoCloudNative.Bff/tree/main/docs/demos).
+The OidcProxy.Net can be used as a request aggregator.
+This is demonstrated in the [demos](https://github.com/thecloudnativewebapp/OidcProxy.Net/tree/main/docs/demos).
 The demo APIs have two endpoints:

 * /api/weatherforecast/usa
 * /api/weatherforecast/sahara